gchq/stroom-docs/content/en/docs/proxy/architecture.md

 Also, any ZIP files that are not in the correct [Stroom ZIP Format]({{< relref "docs/sending-data/payloads#stroom-zip-format" >}}) will also be moved into this directory for re-packaging in the correct format.
 This is to ensure that all ZIP files received downstream are in a consistent format.

-ZIP files in this directory will be un-zipped into a subdirectory
+Each ZIP file in this directory will be reun-zipped into a new sub-directory in `03_split_zip_splits`.